 - Correct: “Got gloss on my lips, a man on my hips, hold me tighter than my Dereon jeans”

 “Single Ladies” won three Grammy’s at the 2010 awards: Song of the Year, Best Female R&B Vocal Performance, and Best R&B Song.
 In the middle of her multi-platinum track, Beyonce plugs her ready-to-wear clothing line, House of Dereon.

 - Misheard: “Cause though the truth may vary, this sh** will carry our bodies safe to shore”

 - Correct: “Cause though the truth may vary, this ship will carry our bodies safe to shore”

-As of December 2017, “Little Talks” by Of Monsters and Men has gone five-times multi-platinum selling a whopping 5 million certified units.
-It turns out the lyrics of the band’s stand out hit aren’t quite as profane as you may have thought, although they may sound like it.
+"Little Talks" by Of Monsters and Men went multi-platinum.
+It turns out the lyrics of the band’s stand-out hit aren’t quite as profane as you may have thought, although they may sound like it.
 According to the group’s lead singer, Nanna Bryndís Hilmarsdóttir, the song is actually about a wife talking to her recently deceased husband.

 'La Isla Bonita' by Madonna

 - Misheard: “Last night I dreamt of soft bagels”